AmirthaShreeK/CropCare-Agents-For-Good/docs/architecture.md

 E --> F[Final JSON Output]
 ```

-Each agent uses a *specialized prompt* to ensure role clarity and accurate output.
+This diagram provides a top-view of how the user interacts with the CropCare multi-agent system.
+It shows the overall flow from image input to the final disease diagnosis and treatment output.
 ---

 ## 🧑‍💻 Agents Description